-Crumbly, tender, and chewy, the Gâteau Basque is a “cake” native to the Southwestern region of France.
-Its two cakey layers are sandwiched around black cherry jam, or sometimes pastry cream (though it’s more likely to find that version in Spain).
+Crumbly, tender, and chewy, the Gâteau Basque is an unconventional cake native to the Southwestern region of France.
+The Gâteau Basque consists of two layers of cake sandwiching luscious black cherry jam, or sometimes pastry cream.

-This one is more of a proper cake.
 The Gâteau Nantais is basically a rum-soaked pound cake made with almond meal and topped with white royal icing.
 It originated in the 17th century, when Nantes was used as a port city to import goods (like Caribbean rum) from the French Antilles.

-Originally served at village festivals in Lower Normandy, Teurgoule is a rice pudding sweetened with sugar and cinnamon, and baked in an earthenware terrine for many hours to create a thick, caramelised crust on top.
+Originally served at village festivals in Lower Normandy, Teurgoule is a rice pudding sweetened with sugar and cinnamon, and baked in an earthenware terrine for many hours to create a thick, caramelized crust on top.

 Beaujolais isn’t only known for its stoutly mediocre wine.
 The grape-growing region also gave us the Poire à la Beaujolaise, or pears poached in wine.
 Common to Bordeaux and Lyon, the pears in question are slowly cooked in a mixture of fruity Beaujolais wine, sugar, and spices such as star anise, cinnamon, cloves, and ginger.